leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 So, we just defined an interface called `IPoweredObject`, which we can use whenever we have something that requires turning on and off.
 By convention, we use a capital `I` as prefix for the name of interfaces.

 The interface defines two functions which anyone needs to implement who derives a class from the interface.
 You will note that this is very similar to an abstract class with abstract functions.
-In fact, if this where all there is to it, there'd be no advantage in using interfaces over abstract base classes.
+In fact, if this were all there is to it, there'd be no advantage in using interfaces over abstract base classes.

 But there is one important difference: